 An underwater inspection was performed in 2008 under Contract No. C-476A.
 The substructure was noted to be in good condition.
+For additional information see the final Contract No. C-476A report.

 The sign structures (4) are in overall fair condition.
 Sign Structure 3 at the toll plaza exhibits several wide cracks in the north and south concrete pedestal foundations with a spalled and hollow concrete area at the north pedestal.